iamcal/SQLParser/README.md

 of a pain.

-## Early results
+## Performance

-My test target is an 84K SQL file containing 114 tables from Glitch's main database.
+My test target is an 88K SQL file containing 114 tables from Glitch's main database.

 The first version, using [php-sql-parser](http://code.google.com/p/php-sql-parser/), took over 60 seconds just to lex the input.
 This was obviously not a great option.